Chris Ofili: Career

 Ofili's early work was heavily influenced by Jean-Michel Basquiat, Georg Baselitz, Philip Guston, and George Condo.
 Peter Doig was doing graduate work at the Chelsea College of Arts when Ofili was an undergraduate, and they soon became friends.
 In 2014, art critic Roberta Smith held that Ofili has much in common with painters like Mickalene Thomas, Kerry James Marshall, Robert Colescott and Ellen Gallagher, and with more distant precedents such as Bob Thompson, Beauford Delaney and William H. Johnson.

 Ofili was established through exhibitions by Charles Saatchi at his gallery in north London and the travelling exhibition Sensation (1997), becoming recognised as one of the few British artists of African / Caribbean descent to break through as a member of the Young British Artists group.
-Ofili has also had numerous solo shows since the early 1990s, including at Southampton City Art Gallery].
-In 1998, Ofili won the Turner Prize, and in 2003 he was selected to represent Britain at the Venice Biennale of that year, where his work for the British Pavilion was done in collaboration with the architect David Adjaye.
+Ofili has also had numerous solo shows since the early 1990s, including at Southampton City Art Gallery.
+In 1998, Ofili won the Turner Prize, and in 2003 he was selected to represent Britain at the 50th Venice Biennale of that year, where his work for the British Pavilion was done in collaboration with the architect David Adjaye.

-In 1992 he won a scholarship that allowed him to travel to Zimbabwe.
-Ofili studied cave paintings there, which had some effect on his style.
+In 1992, Ofili won a scholarship that allowed him to travel to Zimbabwe.
+He studied cave paintings there, which had some effect on his style.
+His work is often built up in layers of paint, resin, glitter, dung (mainly elephant) and other materials to create a collage.

 Between 1995 and 2005, Ofili focused on a series of watercolors, each about 9½ by 6½ inches and produced in a single sitting.
 They predominantly feature heads of men and women, as well as some studies of flowers and birds.
 Ofili's paintings also make reference to blaxploitation films and gangsta rap, seeking to question racial and sexual stereotypes in a humorous way.
 In a series of faces that Ofili called Harems, each arrangement consists of one man with as many as four women on each side of him.